pkarstaedt/linkedin-ai-filter/README.md

 3. **Model and scoring**

-   - `background.js` uses `gpt-4o-mini` with a system prompt that instructs the model to:
+   - `background.js` uses the configured OpenAI model with a system prompt that instructs the model to:
      - Return **only** an integer between 0 and 100.
      - Use 0 for “definitely human”, 100 for “definitely AI-assisted”.